 Rural settlement west of Hastings off State Highway 50, with a 2013 district population of 1,284.
 19th-century politician Donald McLean owned a pastoral station at Maraekakaho, which his son Douglas subdivided for closer settlement in the early 20th century.

 The township is clustered around a primary school and community hall.
 The surrounding district contains pastoral farms, lifestyle blocks, orchards, vineyards and wineries.
 Maraekakaho is a comparatively wealthy district – the median income in 2013 was $33,900, well above regional and national averages.

 Along the Napier–Taihape road

-Rural district in the hill country east of the Kaweka Range, with a 2006 population of 2,436.
+Rural area in the hill country east of the Kaweka Range, with a 2013 population of 2,727.
 Māori settlements were located around Oingo and Rūnanga lakes and neighbouring swamps.
 Pā were also built further inland on hilltops.

 Large blocks were leased and later purchased from Māori by European runholders from the 1850s.
 In the 2000s the district was still mainly occupied by pastoral farms.

 The historic Mangawhare station homestead (1879) is located off Taihape Road south of Sherenden.
 Further west is the Matapiro station homestead (1907), designed by noted architect Charles Tilleard Natusch.

 The westernmost settlement of Kurīpāpango was well-known as a mountain resort in the 1880s and 1890s.
 The area was also farmed, and later became part of the Kaweka Forest Park.